Please search our News section for further information and updated material.

 Extensive photographic documentation by Charles Burns of Jewish heritage sites, mainly in parts of Poland and western Ukraine, but also in Romania, with a focus on Jewish cemeteries, including many images of individual gravestones.
 Dozens of towns are included.

-Web site — in English and Romanian — of a foundation sponsored by B’nai B’rith International and the Federation of Jewish Communities of Romania, with information on synagogues, Jewish cemeteries, Jewish communities, etc.
+Web site — in English and Romanian — of a foundation sponsored by B’nai B’rith International and the Federation of Jewish Communities of Romania, with information on synagogues, Jewish cemeteries, Jewish communities, etc. NOTE: The web site does not seem to have been updated for some years, but it still has some valuable material.

-Survey published in 2010 by the U.S. Comission for the Preservation of America’s Heritage Abroad.
+Survey published in 2010 by the U.S. Commission for the Preservation of America’s Heritage Abroad.
 It includes general information and specific material on 698 Jewish cemeteries and 98 synagogue buildings, as well as historical and legislative data and information about methods of care and maintenance.

 FEDROM, the Federation of Jewish Communities in Romania, owns 87 synagogue buildings in Romania.
 They stand in all parts of the country: 38 in Transylvania, 33 in Moldova, 14 in Muntenia, and 2 in Dobrogea.